 2. Exterior Wall Insulation

 Wall insulation has many advantages.
-It is one of the best steps you can take to prolong the life of your house and make your home more energy-efficient.
+It is one of the best steps you can take to make your home more energy-efficient and prolong its life.
 Exterior wall insulation can help protect your house from extreme temperature changes.
-This helps lower energy consumption which is also great for the environment!
+This helps lower energy consumption, which is also great for the environment!

 Some types of wall insulation can also lengthen the lifespan of your house by preventing mold growth.
 Effective wall insulation is seen as a sign of a well-built home and also increases its resale value.